Cormac-Corp/Data-Science-and-Analytics/README.md

 - An anomaly detection model for claims data

 # Text Analysis

+- Mainstream open source software libraries like the Natural Language Toolkit for Python (NLTK) have emerged to offer a collection of high-quality reusable NLP functionality.
+- Here at cormac we used NLTK and various other Python libraries to perform Text Analytics
-- Performed Text Analysis - Tokenizing the words to create word count, Text Summarization, Word Cloud
+- Tokenizing the words to create word count
+- Text Summarization
+- Word Cloud
+- Named Entity Recognition